kytk/tame-q/README.md

    cp /home/brain/share/license.txt $FS_LICENSE

-## Preparing for THAME-Q Execution
+## Preparing for TAME-Q Execution
-- THAME-Q accepts NIfTI images as input.
-If you would like to apply THAME-Q to DICOM images, we recommend converting them with [dcm2niix](https://github.com/rordenlab/dcm2niix).
+- TAME-Q accepts NIfTI images as input.
+If you would like to apply TAME-Q to DICOM images, we recommend converting them with [dcm2niix](https://github.com/rordenlab/dcm2niix).
 Please note that images converted using other methods have not been validated for compatibility.
 For details on how to use dcm2niix, please refer to the official documentation.
-- THAME-Q identifies the image pairs to process based on file naming conventions.
+- TAME-Q identifies the image pairs to process based on file naming conventions.
 Rename the files you wish to process according to the following rules:
     - T1-weighted image: `ID_t1w.nii.gz`
     - PET image: `ID_pmpbb3_dyn.nii.gz`
   Here, `ID` can be any unique string that identifies the image pair, but the first character must be uppercase.
     - Example: If the `ID` is `CON_001`:
         - T1-weighted image: `CON_001_t1w.nii.gz`
         - PET image: `CON_001_pmpbb3_dyn.nii.gz`
-  As THAME-Q is primarily developed for analyzing PM-PBB3 PET data, the filename suffix is currently fixed as `pmpbb3_dyn`.
+  As TAME-Q is primarily developed for analyzing PM-PBB3 PET data, the filename suffix is currently fixed as `pmpbb3_dyn`.
 Even for images acquired using other tracers, this naming convention should be followed.
 However, plans are in place to make filename recognition more flexible in the future.

-## Running THAME-Q
+## Running TAME-Q
 - Navigate to the directory containing the prepared files and run the following command:

     ```bash